Avoiding Pitfalls for Privacy Accounting of Subsampled Mechanisms under Composition: Substitution Neighbouring Relation

-The two hockey-stick divergences above are similar to those for the remove and add neighboring relations.
-However, we also have to consider $H_{e^\varepsilon}(P \times Q || P \times Q)$ in the case of substitution.
-These distributions correspond to the case when $x_2$ has a value of $1$ for the first query and $-1$ for the second query, and $x'_2$ has a value of $-1$ for the first query and $1$ for the second query.
-Figure~\ref{fig:laplacesubWOR} shows the hockey-stick divergence as a function of $\varepsilon$ for the three pairs of neighboring datasets.
+Fig.~\ref{fig:laplacesubWOR} shows the hockey-stick divergence as a function of $\varepsilon$ for the three pairs of neighbouring datasets.
 The largest divergence depends on the value of $\varepsilon$ with all three divergences being the maximum for some interval.
 This counterexample shows that we cannot upper bound the hockey-stick divergence for the subsampled Laplace mechanism as $\max \{H_{e^\varepsilon}(P^k || Q^k), H_{e^\varepsilon}(Q^k || P^k)\}$ for $k > 1$.
 For $k$ compositions, we have to consider $k + 1$ ways of combining $P$ and $Q$.
 This significantly slows down the accountants in contrast to the $2$ cases required for add/remove.
 Worse still, we do not have a proof that one of $k + 1$ cases is the worst-case pair of datasets for all $\varepsilon \geq 0$.

-In the next section we use an alternative technique for bounding the privacy curve under the substitution relation based on \cite{DoroshenkoGKKM22}.
+In the following section, we show how to construct an accountant to upper bound $\delta_{\Msubset^k}^{\simsubstitute}(\varepsilon)$ using the framework of dominating pairs of distributions.